henricook/voa-play-mongo-test/README.md

 ## Validation

 I've used exclusively server-side validation as it's the most reliable, given time client side could be added so the user gets less jarring validation messages.

+## Front-end

+Given more time, i would have added a base template for views.
+I would also have considered not using flashing() to pass the user's firstname for the success screen in favour of a GET parameter (most reliable) or pulling the latest inserted record from the database (fine for this example, but a bad idea in general).

+## Architecture

+For such a straightforward spec, I could legitimately be accused of overengineering this solution.
+I've tried to use repository, service and connector patterns to demonstrate my knowledge.
+But if this spec was the entire scope of the project it's likely I would have done much more within the ApplicationController.

+## Storage of UserData

+I've used primitive types for storage, notably only storing the Country's three letter code as a string.
+I contemplated storing the country as a more complex object but deemed it unnecessary with the current scope of requirements.

+## Datetimes

+It has been assumed that the server running the application would be in UTC, as is good practice.
+LocalDateTime has been use of ZonedDateTime.

 ## External Dependencies